reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 Explanation: The text reveals a high level of anxiety and avoidance, particularly in the context of social relationships and self-perception.
 The predominant fearful-avoidant attachment style is evident in his expressed discomfort with closeness, yet a desire for intimacy, accompanied by mistrust and fear of rejection.

-Sentence: "I am uncomfortable getting close to others.
-I want emotionally close relationships, but I find it difficult to trust others completely, or to depend on them."

 #### Personality Disorders (according to Westen, Shedler, Bradley, and DeFife's taxonomy):
 Depressed: 2
 Paranoid: 2